Tuesday, October 25, 2022

 October 25, 1983: American troops and a coalition of 6 Caribbean nations invade the island nation of Grenada.

 That country had gained independence from Britain in 1974, but the New Jewel Movement, a Communist group led by Maurice Bishop, seized power in 1979.
-By October 1983, there was a power struggle that could have led to a civil war.
+By October 1983, there was a power struggle that led to the assassination of Prime Minister Maurice Bishop, and could have led to a civil war.
+Not that America was predisposed to like Bishop: He was a leftist, and an ally of Cuban dictator Fidel Castro.

 His plan to invade Grenada, which he had discussed while at his ranch outside Santa Barbara, California, was deemed necessary, even if it ended up appearing that it was a distraction from the Beirut debacle.